 This is Part 1 of a two-article series.
-The second article will be published in September.

 In a few Rust Belt cities that are seeking economic and social benefits, Greenprint Partners – formerly known as Fresh Coast Capital – is breaking new ground by financing fresh solutions for green stormwater infrastructure.
 It is using a combination of municipal, private and government resources.
 Its goals are to create a replicable model and expand the market.